 Or, you can skip all that and….

-Post a Facebook status describing your entire idea (nuts and bolts and all), ask investors for a quarter of a million dollars on a $5 million valuation, put up the entire business plan, include 5 job postings with salary fully disclosed (because this startup needs a team, right!) and then…well, head out for a trip to Azores.
+Post your entire idea on Facebooka (nuts and bolts and all), ask investors for a quarter of a million dollars on a $5 million valuation, put up the entire business plan, include 5 job postings with salary fully disclosed (because this startup needs a team, right!) and then…well, head out for a trip to Azores.
 No, I am so not making it up!
 This actually just happened.

 Ladies and gentleman, the startup-funding world is being disrupted as we speak by a new generation of forward-thinkers and Nas is leading the way.